Muddy’s insider guide to Devon

 SCOFF & QUAFF

 For a totally unique foodie experience, take a water taxi from Exmouth Marina and eat on the water at The River Exe Cafe (pictured above).
-It gets booked up for the short summer season its open (even shorter this year) so get in there quick.
+It gets booked up for the short summer season its open so get in there quick or phone on the day just in case they have a cancellation (it worked for me!)

 If all that sea air gives you an appetite only fish and chips on a sea wall can sate, get down to Britannia at the Beach (above) better known to Beesands’ locals as The Shack, open every afternoon/evening except Tuesday, or award-winning Krispies in Exmouth (pre-book only), or go click and collect from Hanburys in Babbacombe.